-The CoreLogic Home Price Insights report features an interactive view of our Home Price Index product with analysis through November 2018 with Forecasts from December 2018 including live maps.
+The CoreLogic Home Price Insights report features an interactive view of our Home Price Index product with analysis through April 2019 with Forecasts from May 2019.

 CoreLogic HPI™ is designed to provide an early indication of home price trends.
 The indexes are fully revised with each release and employ techniques to signal turning points sooner.